ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 A JWP is always in one of two forms, the issued form and the presented form.
 The significant difference between the two forms is the number of protected headers.
 An issued JWP has only one issuer protected header, while a presented JWP will have both the issuer protected header and an additional presentation protected header.
 Each protected headers is a JSON object that is serialized as a UTF-8 encoded octet string.

-All JWP forms have one or more payloads, each payload is an octet string.
-The payloads are arranged in an array who's ordering is preserved in all serializations.
+All JWP forms have one or more payloads; each payload is an octet string.
+The payloads are arranged in an array for which the ordering is preserved in all serializations.

 The JWP proof value is a single octet string that is only generated from and processed by the underlying JPA.
-Internally the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the header(s) and all payloads.
-Each of these statements may be a ZKP or a traditional cryptographic signature, the algorithm is responsible for how these statements are serialized into a single proof value.
+Internally, the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the header(s) and all payloads.
+Each of these statements may be a ZKP or a traditional cryptographic signature.
+The algorithm is responsible for how these statements are serialized into a single proof value.

 ## Issued Form